["learn"]

 Close up of a slice of chocolate orange cake garnished with fresh slices of orange on a white plate with the rest of the cake and orange wedges in the background

 But what about baking?
-Cocktails are one thing – it’s a bit like jazz, you have some room to riff.
-Baking, on the other hand, is a science, so it can be tricky to play around with orange liqueurs that may differ ever so slightly, but could have a big impact on the outcome of your baked goods.
+Cocktails are one thing – it’s a bit like jazz where you have some room to riff.
+Baking, on the other hand, is a science, so it can be tricky to play around with orange liqueurs that may differ ever so slightly but could have a big impact on the outcome of your baked goods.

-If you want to play it extra safe in the kitchen, we recommend non-alcoholic Cointreau alternatives like fresh orange juice or orange extract.
-Use 2-3 tablespoons juice or the zest of an orange to replace 1/4 cup of Cointreau to add a bright, citrusy flavour to your baked goods.
-Orange extra is a potent concentrated flavouring, so one teaspoon of extract is equivalent to one teaspoon of Cointreau, so handle with care.
+If you want to play it extra safe in the kitchen, we recommend non-alcoholic substitutes for Cointreau like fresh orange juice or orange extract.
+Use 2-3 tablespoons juice or the zest of an orange to replace 1/4 cup of Cointreau to add a bright, citrussy flavour to your baking.
+Orange extract is a potent concentrated flavouring.
+One teaspoon is equivalent to one teaspoon of orange liqueur, so handle with care when using it as a substitute for Cointreau in cooking or baking.

 Related recipes to enjoy